souravpany/News-App/README.md

 ## Built With 🛠
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.
-- [Coroutines](https://kotlinlang.org/docs/reference/coroutines-overview.html) - For asynchronous and more..
-- [Flow](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-flow/) - A cold asynchronous data stream that sequentially emits values and completes normally or with an exception.
+- [Jetpack Compose] (https://developer.android.com/jetpack/compose) - UI tool kit for creating mordern UI for apps.
 - [Android Architecture Components](https://developer.android.com/topic/libraries/architecture) - Collection of libraries that help you design robust, testable, and maintainable apps.
 - [kotlin-Coroutines](https://kotlinlang.org/docs/coroutines-overview.html) - A concurrency design pattern that you can use on Android to simplify code    that executes asynchronously.
-  - [kotlin-Flows] () - A flow is a type that can emit multiple values sequentially when the underlying database changes.
+- [kotlin-Flows] (https://developer.android.com/kotlin/flow) - A flow is a type that can emit multiple values sequentially when the underlying database changes.
 - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Stores UI-related data that isn't destroyed on UI changes.
 - [Retrofit](https://square.github.io/retrofit/) - A type-safe HTTP client for Android and Java.
 - [Material Components for Android](https://github.com/material-components/material-components-android) - Modular and customizable Material Design UI components for Android.